 iBRAIN research laboratory – Bioinformatics Research in Artificial Intelligence and Neuroimaging

-Brain tumours, Alzheimer’s Disease (AD), Traumatic Brain Injury (TBI), Ageing, Neuroimaging, MRI, Artificial Intelligence (AI)
+- Brain tumours, Alzheimer’s Disease (AD), Traumatic Brain Injury (TBI), Ageing, Neuroimaging, Magnetic Resonance Imaging (MRI), Artificial Intelligence (AI)

 To determine imaging, genomic, other biomarkers in early diagnosis, to apply artificial intelligence for more effective clinical management, and to test new therapeutic agents in clinical trials of both neurological and neurodegenerative diseases (e.g. Alzheimer’s Disease).